 How can I meet a facility dog?

-If you think your child would benefit from a facility dog visit, please contact one of our child life specialists.
+If you think your child would benefit from a facility dog visit, please contact a member of the Patient and Family Services Department.
 They will work with our facility dog handlers to assess your child’s need for a visit.
-While we do our best to meet all requests, we cannot promise a visit.
+Dogs at Children’s Mercy are popular pups, and while we do our best to meet all requests, we cannot promise a visit.

 I want to learn more